Trumpism: Europe

 Trumpism has also been said to be on the rise in Europe.
-Political parties such as the Finns Party and France's National Rally have been described as Trumpist in nature.
+Political parties such as the Finns Party, France's National Rally and Spain's far-right Vox party have been described as Trumpist in nature.
 Trump's former advisor Steve Bannon called Hungarian prime minister Viktor Orbán "Trump before Trump".

-Brazil

-In Brazil, Jair Bolsonaro, sometimes referred to as the "Brazilian Donald Trump", who is often described as a right-wing extremist, sees Trump as a role model and according to Jason Stanley uses the same fascist tactics.
-Like Trump, Bolsonaro finds support among evangelicals for his views on culture war issues.
-Along with allies he publicly questioned Joe Biden's vote tally after the November election.
-Some analysts warn Brazil's ties with the US might be further corroded "by a blind belief in Trumpism and a lack of pragmatism".
+Isabel Díaz Ayuso, member of the Spanish People's Party and president of the Community of Madrid, has also received the Trumpism label.
+George Simion, the founder of the Alliance for the Union of Romanians party and previous candidate in the 2025 Romanian presidential election is commonly referred to as the "Romanian Trump" due to his political style and ideological alignment being very similar to those of Donald Trump.